diodesign/diosix/docs/run.md

 This command automatically builds the hypervisor for the default target system, `qemu-virt`, which is selected in `hypervisor/hw/ports/default.yaml`.
-This target is an emulated RISC-V 64-bit machine.
+This target is an emulated 64-bit RISC-V machine.

-The build script also generates the Root VM image, and boots the hypervisor and the Root VM in QEMU for you to interact with and use.
+The build script also generates the native Root VM image, and boots the hypervisor and the Root VM in QEMU for you to interact with and use.
 By default, the Root VM is a Linux-powered guest.
 You can log in using the username `root` with no password.